Reader Matthew Bradwick asks:

 Daniel Churchill – Elite Trainer Better Being

 Hi Matthew, this is not an uncommon situation for someone your age to be in.
 Being consistently up and active generally results in your body’s metabolism being constantly elevated.
-Plus, a lot of teenagers neglect to take note of the importance on their intake in these situations.
+Plus, a lot of teenagers neglect to take note of the importance of their intake in these situations.
 Quality animal protein, for example, is necessary for the repair of your muscles.
 You should be aiming to consume protein four times a day.
-A fist sized portion is a good measurement.
+A fist-sized portion is a good measurement.
 This includes beef, chicken, fish and pork.
 Leaner cuts of meat, which offer less fat and a higher percentage of protein, include turkey and kangaroo.
 Along with your protein try to make sure you are eating quality carbohydrates such as sweet potato, brown rice, vegetables and fruit.

 The most important aspect is to consume protein and quality carbohydrates within the first 20 minutes of finishing your workout.
 Hit the gym 4-5 times a week for no longer than an hour, as the hormone testosterone (essential for muscle development) reaches optimal levels at 47-minutes.

-Lastly, get plenty of sleep as the growth hormone, which is responsible for growth and repair of the body, is most active in deep healthy sleep.
+Lastly, get plenty of sleep as the growth hormone, which is responsible for the growth and repair of the body, is most active in deep healthy sleep.

 Exercise professional, aspiring chef and entrepreneur, Daniel Churchill, is bringing a whole new meaning to the phrase functional training.
 With a Masters in Exercise Science and a certificate in strength and conditioning coaching, Daniel is using his well established knowledge to educate and improve Australia’s health care standard.
 Born and bred on the Northern Beaches of Sydney Daniel is an essential part of the strength and conditioning team for the Warringah Rugby Club and Manly Warringah Sea Eagles.
 Through Better Being, Australia’s only provider of university qualified fitness trainers, Daniel delivers the best in personal training, group exercise and corporate health to the doorsteps of the residents of Sydney.
 His philosophy towards health is simple, knowledge is power and he aims to empower everyone about effective exercise, nutrition and mindset solutions.